DynCurve

 Curve-based control

-At the core of DynCurve is a freely editable transfer function.
-Input level on the X-axis, output level on the Y-axis – the curve defines how your signal behaves across its entire dynamic range.
-This allows compression, expansion and gain shaping to coexist in a single, continuous model – without being limited to fixed thresholds, ratios or knees.
+At the core of DynCurve is a freely editable transfer curve: input level on the X-axis, output level on the Y-axis.
+Instead of working around fixed thresholds, ratios and knees, you simply shape how the signal responds across its entire dynamic range.
+Compression, expansion and gain shaping can live on the same curve — from subtle control to extreme movement.

-- Everything from soft leveling to extreme compression up to creative wave-shaping
+- From soft leveling to extreme compression and creative waveshaping

-DynCurve gives you instant access to Stereo, Mid and Side processing – each domain with its own independent transfer curve.
-Shape the center and the sides differently, adjust dynamics across the soundstage, and switch perspectives without breaking your workflow or duplicating plugins.
+DynCurve gives you instant access to Stereo, Mid and Side processing, each with its own independent transfer curve.
+Shape the center and the sides differently, control width through dynamics, and move between perspectives without duplicating plugins or breaking your workflow.

 What you see is what you shape